Since 2008, CEBA has offered a day-long beekeeping workshop at the end of February, the best time of the year to start beekeeping.

 Session topics, which may vary each year, include:

-As part of the $50 registration fee, participants receive the book "First Lessons in Beekeeping" by Keith S. Delaplane.
+As part of the Registration Fee, participants receive the book "First Lessons in Beekeeping" by Keith S. Delaplane.

 The workshop is open to the public.
-CEBA members attend for free if they have been members for at least six months.
+CEBA members can repeat the FUNdamentals Basic for free if they have been members for at least six months.
 All participants must be at least 16 years old.

 For more information about this workshop, email email@example.com.